Library

 Oceanostics.FlowDiagnostics.VorticityTensorModulus

-— MethodVorticityTensorModulus(model; location)
+— MethodVorticityTensorModulus(model; loc)

 Calculate the modulus (absolute value) of the vorticity tensor Ω